 This course is the first of two courses designed to take a learner from the definition of law and its governing bodies through to the elements and procedures of law enforcement within a park environment.
 Topics covered: introduction to law; code and statue offenses common to BC Parks; authorities and powers; and duties and responsibilities.

-Below is one offering of this course for the Fall 2016 term.
+Below is one offering of this course for the Winter 2017 term.

 Start any time

 This is a distance learning course.
 Start any time.
 You have 52 weeks from the date you register to complete this course.

 You have 52 weeks from the date that you register to complete the course.
 Students must provide an active email account upon registration to receive information on course material and to get started in this course.
 For more information, please contact Program Assistant, firstname.lastname@example.org

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 This course offering is full.
 Please check back next term or subscribe to receive email updates.